 • Neglect of personal hygiene needs

-Common injuries are the following:
+Common injuries in nursing home neglect are the following:

 • Broken bones